Lakelse Lake Park is situated in the Skeena River Watershed and is surrounded by the mountains of the Kitimat Range.

-Take the 2km Twin Spruce Trail or the 1km Gruchy’s Beach Trail to observe the coastal old growth forests and salmon streams.
+Take the 2 km Twin Spruce Trail or the 1 km Gruchy’s Beach Trail to observe the coastal old growth forests and salmon streams.
 Both trails are easy to hike.
 Dogs must be on a leash at all times.

 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 Some excellent fishing opportunities await during summer and winter.
 Dolly Varden trout are a common catch in the lake, while the area’s rivers boast world-class salmon and steelhead runs.
 All five species of Pacific salmon spawn in these waters.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to the potential for problems with bears and other wildlife.